georgepar/hri/README.md

 The Human-Robot Interaction API is a high level, domain specific API designed to make it easy to create human-robot interaction applications.
-It contains high level interfaces for controlling: robot actions, subscribing to social communication and representing and querying perception data.
+It contains high level interfaces for: controlling robot actions, subscribing to social communication and representing and querying perception data.

 ![](https://rawgit.com/uoa-robotics/hri/master/hri/documentation/api_overview.svg)